OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 FIXME - insert logos as listed on https://www.owasp.org/index.php/Category:Software_Assurance_Maturity_Model#tab=Project_Sponsors

 This is an OWASP Project
 OWASP is an international organization and the OWASP Foundation supports OWASP efforts around the world.
 OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
 All of the OWASP tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
 We advocate approaching application security as a people, process, and technology problem because the most effective approaches to application security include improvements in all of these areas.
-We can be found at www.owasp.org.
+We can be found at https://www.owasp.org.

 License
-This work is licensed under the Creative Commons Attribution-Share Alike 3.0 License.
-To view a copy of this license, visit http://creativecommons.org/licenses/ by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+This work is licensed under the Creative Commons Attribution-Share Alike 4.0 License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send an email to info@creativecommons.org.

 # Executive Summary
 The Software Assurance Maturity Model (SAMM) is an open framework to help organizations formulate and implement a strategy for software security that is tailored to the specific risks facing the organization.
 The resources provided by SAMM will aid in: